 You do not have to blow into the Incriminator.

 You do not have to identify yourself or provide Identification (in most circumstances).

 The worst the cops can do is detain you to determine your identity.
 If you've not committed a crime – they have to let you go.
 We suggest you say something like: "Officer, I respect you and your job, but I have nothing to say without an attorney present."
 Repeat this line over and over.
 If they threaten to arrest you then hold out your wrists.
 If you answer incriminating questions, rest assured your statements WILL be used against you.
 By the time you are read your Miranda warnings, if at all, it is too late.

 What to do at your First Court Appearance.

 There are thousands of MIP tickets written every year.
 Most underage individuals make the mistake of blowing into the Incriminator or admitting they were drinking.
 Underage drinking and MIP tickets are so common that many think of an MIP conviction as no big deal.
 Wrong thinking.
 Here is our sage advice after witnessing hundreds of college students naively plead guilty at their first court appearance: plead not guilty and consult an MIP lawyer.

 Hire an Experienced MIP Lawyer.

-Plead NOT GUILTY at your arraignment (usually your first court date) and hire an MIP experienced lawyer.
+Plead NOT GUILTY at your arraignment (usually your first court date) and hire an MIP experienced criminal defense lawyer.
 This is a cheap investment in the rest of your life.
-We will evaluate police contact and give you advice.
-You may qualify for the First Offender or Diversionary Program.
-Click this link to read more:" MIP First Offender Program.
+We will evaluate the police contact.
 The MIP ticket is confusing because it looks and feels just like a speeding ticket.
 It's not!
-If you plead guilty and pay the $100 fine you just admitted guilt to a criminal offense that will stay on your criminal history and driving record forever.
+If this is your second offense and you plead guilty, you just admitted guilt to a criminal offense that will stay on your criminal history and driving record forever.